Marybright007/Linux-Cloud-Fundamentals/WEEK 3/LAB 1/README.md

 [The gcloud cheat sheet](https://cloud.google.com/sdk/docs/cheatsheet "The gcloud cheat sheet")

 [The gcloud cheat sheet: Understanding commands](https://cloud.google.com/sdk/docs/cheatsheet#understanding_commands "The gcloud cheat sheet: Understanding commands")

+ANSWERS TO LAB 1

+I ran most of the commands but exceeded the billing quota for the free tier in GCP and couldn't continue.
+Also, I completed 23 commands out of 31 commands given.

+Attached is the screenshot of the error message gotten from the billing quota.